Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 • Affordable food and gifts

-• Ice skating rink near the Basilica
+• Ice skating near the Basilica

-• A strong local, community feel
+• A strong sense of local community and tradition

 What to Do